 2. Content marketers are commanding higher salaries.

-It’s not only harder to get value from content, it’s getting more expensive to create it.
-ProfitWell’s study examined the rise of content marketers’ salaries by location -- median salary has risen 24.9% in metropolitan areas and 18.9% for remote workers in the last five years.
+It's not only harder to get value from content, but it's also getting more expensive to create it.
+Superpath examined the rise of content marketers' salaries by year — median salary has grown steadily.

 Trend 4: GDPR